shyagami/CheatSheets/README.md

 Just a place to store cheatsheets.
 Feel free to use!

-This is a fork from Lucas Lacerda
+This is a fork from Aaron Wright

 ## Support him!